pinecone-router/router/README.md

 			/**
 			 * @type {string}
 			 * @summary The base path of the site, for example /blog
-			 * Note: ignored when using hash routing.
+			 * Note: do not use with using hash routing!
 			 */
 			basePath: '/',
 		}